 Information Technology: Potential Careers and Career Statistics

-The lowest-paying information technology position is computer support specialist.
-Even for this entry level position the median salary is $52,160 per year.
-That’s an insane return on investment for an associate’s degree.
-Projected job growth is 11%, which is faster than average and amounts to 88,500 new jobs in the field added between 2016 and 2026 according to the Bureau of Labor Statistics.
+The lowest-paying information technology position is a computer support specialist.
+Even for this entry-level position, the median salary is $54,760 per year.
+That’s an impressive return on investment for an associate’s degree.
+Projected job growth is 10%, which is faster than average and amounts to 83,100 new jobs in the field added between 2018 and 2028 according to the Bureau of Labor Statistics.
 Below are some other positions in the industry and their median salaries.

-The highest level of education required for any of these positions is a bachelor’s degree, but an associate’s with work experience in an entry level position is also a good strategy for landing one of these jobs.
-All the careers listed above including computer support specialist will have a combined job growth of 219,600 jobs over the 2016-2026 period.
+The highest level of education required for any of these positions is a bachelor’s degree, but an associate’s with work experience in an entry-level position is also a good strategy for landing one of these jobs.

 There are many niche areas of the information technology field.
 Here we will provide a brief summary of each major niche and the degree that fits into it.

 IT support and its associated degree are the most entry-level and basic niche in IT.
 The positions pay well (see above) and there are a lot of them, so it’s a good place to start right out of college.
 Professionals in this field can either grow into management, in which case they would likely be managing a help desk tech support hub, or return to college and finish their bachelor’s in order to transition into a different area of the industry.